The world is a drastically different place than it was when we celebrated a new year in January:

 Consumers are shopping for everything online now.

 E-commerce sales have risen steadily over the past five years as mobile shopping experiences have improved.
-However, a recent report from Adobe shows that e-commerce sales under COVID-19 have surpassed sales from the previous holiday season by $52 billion.
+However, a recent report from Adobe shows that e-commerce sales under COVID-19 soared to $1.7 trillion dollars during the pandemic.

 As of May, Adobe says apparel and computer sales rose by 12% and 11% respectively.